-Couch potato or not, you need to clean your sofa – all the crumbs and chips from last year’s World Cup could be turning green in between the cracks and cushions.
+Couch potato or not, you need to do sofa cleaning – all the crumbs and chips from last year’s World Cup could be turning green in between the cracks and cushions.
 That coffee stain from last week is starting to look like an outbreak on the sofa, what would your friends say?

 Keep your most frequently used furniture clean and hygienic to last many more movie nights.
 Although you should be getting your sofa professionally cleaned every 6-12 months, giving your sofa a good DIY clean in between can prevent stubborn build-ups that could potentially damage the upholstery material.

 Follow these 4 steps to get your sofa smelling and looking new again:

 Vacuum everything – the cushions, in between the cracks, and all over the surface of your sofa.
 Remove any large debris, coins, pens, paperclips, crayons or keys from the sofa (did we miss anything?).
 You can cover the vacuum nozzle with an old stocking or pantyhose and secure it with a rubberband to stop coins from being sucked up while you’re vacuuming.

 Don’t forget to remove the cushions and vacuum the base of the sofa.
 Make use of your vacuum attachments to get into those tiny crevices.

 Vacuuming might not get out all of the lint and pet fur that’s stuck to your sofa, use a lint roller instead.